eclectocrat/stl_n_ranges/README.md

 ## SUMMARY

-A simple STL style library allowing you to divide a discrete range into a number of subranges, each with an equal number of elements +/-1, where ranges with a greater number of elements are distributed linearly across the resulting ranges.
+A simple STL style library allowing you to divide a discrete range into a number of subranges, each with an equal number of elements +/-1, where ranges with a greater number of elements are distributed linearly across the results.

 To traverse a sequence in *almost equally* sized regions: